adrybakov/rad-tools/docs/source/user-guide/rad-plot-dos.rst

 -sep, --separate
 ----------------
-Whenever to plot projected DOS for each atom of the same type separately.
+Whether to plot projected DOS for each atom of the same type separately.

 .. code-block:: text